 Foresters expressly prohibits the employment of family members, customers or those who are closely associated together - such as in the case of co-habitation, a romantic or other intimate relationship - when they are in a position to report to one another or influence any decisions regarding the hiring, promotion, performance assessment, supervision, salary review, or termination of one to the other.
 This policy also applies when individuals are or have become engaged in an outside business relationship, become related or form close relationships after the reporting line was put in place.
-To ensure complete objectivity, Foresters will encourage one or the other individual to voluntarily transfer or resign from his or her role, or in the absence of such a decision, will remove one or both employees from their roles.
+Relationships such as these, have the potential to cause harm to the business.
+To ensure complete objectivity, Foresters will encourage one or the other individual to voluntarily transfer or resign from his or her role, or in the absence of such a decision, we will investigate the arrangement, and if it is deemed to be necessary, look for alternative roles for one or both of the employees.
+Where this cannot be accommodated, it may be appropriate to review the ongoing employment of one or both employees.

 Guidelines covering some common situations are included here but it is not possible to anticipate every situation we might encounter.
-At all times, common sense and good judgement should guide us.
+At all times, common sense, integrity, and good judgement should guide us.
 When in doubt, speak to a representative from Legal, Compliance, Internal Audit and/or Human Resources departments, as appropriate.